stats/space_shooter_server/README.md

 # Space Shooter Server

-A server for a colyseus space shooter game
+A server for a colyseus space shooter game.
+The client can be found at https://github.com/stats/space_shooter_client

 ## Requirements